capstanlqc/omegat-guides/README.md

 Welcome to the **OmegaT user guides** repository, maintained by the [cApStAn](http://www.capstan.be) Tech Team.

-This repository contains different OmegaT user guides authored as Markdown files with a modular approach, meant to be built as a static website with MkDocs.
+This repository contains different OmegaT user guides authored as Markdown files with, meant to be built as a static website with MkDocs and the Material theme

 ## Commands